Chart Color Schemes

 Population

-Population growth drivers in Mount Hutton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mount Hutton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Mount Hutton is around 3,744.
-This reflects an increase of 32 people since the 2021 Census, which reported a population of 3,712.
-The change is inferred from AreaSearch's estimation of 3,729 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 66 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,094 persons per square kilometer.
-Over the past decade, Mount Hutton has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%, outpacing the SA3 area.
+Mount Hutton's population is estimated at around 3,837 as of Nov 2025.
+This reflects an increase of 125 people since the 2021 Census, which reported a population of 3,712.
+The change is inferred from AreaSearch's estimate of 3,742 residents in Jun 2024 and 66 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,121 persons per square kilometer.
+Over the past decade, Mount Hutton has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%.
 Population growth was primarily driven by interstate migration contributing approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of national non-metropolitan areas, with the area expected to increase by 467 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.2% over the 17 years.
+By 2041, a population increase just below the median of national non-metropolitan areas is expected, with the area expected to increase by 466 persons reflecting an increase of 10.4% in total over the 17 years.

 Frequently Asked Questions - Population